 At this time, Temple Anshe Sholom is traditional yet innovative in its worship and ritual observance.
 Under the dedicated leadership of Rabbi Jordan Cohen, Cantor and Program Director Paula Baruch and Educator Dora-Ann Cohen Ellison, the congregation is inclusive and embraces diversity.
 Its core values include education, social justice, egalitarianism, creative expression, congregational participation in prayer and leadership, strong identification with Israel and dynamic, relevant spirituality.
 There are joyful Sabbath, Festival and Holy Day services, vibrant religious education programs for students from Kindergarten through High School, popular youth groups and camp programs, family retreats, seniors programs, and a multitude of adult learning opportunities.
 The Temple building also serves as home to the Temple Playhouse Multicultural Enrichment School and the Kehila Jewish Community Day School and Les Petites Pommes French School, and hosts many community organizations such as a Storytellers Group, The Shalom Community Teaching Garden, The Asper Foundation Human Rights and Holocaust Studies Program, The Mahjong Club, The Hamilton & Area Jewish Genealogical Society, various community meetings and gatherings and several youth arts and activities programs and summer camps.
 The members of the Anshe Sholom congregation are actively involved in all Jewish communal activities and are committed to every aspect of the life of the greater Hamilton community.
 At Temple Anshe Sholom, we strive to create a place for everyone and foster warm and supportive relationships.

-This year we will celebrate our 170th anniversary and we are proud to be Canada’s oldest Reform congregation.
+We celebrated our 170th anniversary in 2020 and we are proud to be Canada’s first Reform Jewish congregation.
 We look ahead with confidence and hope to many additional years of service to God and the community in a land of freedom, peace and opportunity.
-We have risen to the challenge of staying safely connected at this time of the COVID pandemic.
+We have risen to the challenge of staying safely connected at this time of the COVID pandemic and are now looking forward to welcoming people back in person for worship, learning and celebration.